The University of Gdańsk

 All these initiatives are part of our aim to combine theoretical knowledge with practical skills.
 This expands the opportunities of University of Gdańsk graduates in the job market, and it has won the University a leading place among Polish universities in terms of the level of graduate employment and salaries.

-Apart from acquiring knowledge, students can realise their passions and broaden their interests in over one hundred and eighty scientific and scholarly research groups and student organisations operating at the University of Gdańsk.
+Apart from acquiring knowledge, students can realise their passions and broaden their interests in 171 scientific and scholarly research groups and student organisations operating at the University of Gdańsk.
 They can participate in the Academic Choir of the University of Gdańsk, which has won many prizes at international festivals, the Jantar Song and Dance Ensemble, or the Alternator Academic Cultural Centre, which organises cultural projects and events that are important for the whole Pomerania region.
 Another important part of academic life is sport, and the teams of the UG Academic Sports Union and of the Physical Education and Sports Department regularly win medals and awards in the most important sporting competitions in Poland and abroad.

 Students active in research groups and student organisations achieve spectacular successes.
 In 2005, Adrian Kosowski, a student at the Faculty of Mathematics, Physics and Informatics of the University of Gdańsk, won the most prestigious distinction – the title of the best student in Poland Primus Inter Pares.
 Students from the University ENACTUS group have for the last several years been the Enactus Polish National Champions (formerly SIFE, Students in Free Enterprise), and have represented Poland in the finals of the ENACTUS World Cup.
 The Academic Enterprise Incubator has also enjoyed considerable success, helping students to achieve professional independence through setting up their own businesses.
 In 2014, the University of Gdańsk was placed among the top ten Polish tertiary institutions designated most friendly toward young entrepreneurs.
 It was awarded the title by AIP of TOP 10 Startup Friendly.